-The subject transaction is a cash securitisation of mainly small- and medium-sized enterprise (SME) and self-employed individual loans extended to borrowers located in Spain by Banco Santander S.A.
-(Spain) ("Santander", Long Term Deposit Rating: A2 Not on Watch / Short Term Deposit Rating: P-1 Not on Watch), and is a pseudo-static structure (i.e. daily acquisition of new draw-downs of the securitised credit lines until their maturity date).
-The portfolio consists of credit lines and standard loans, some secured by real estate and some unsecured, used mainly to fund general working capital and long-term business expansion.
+The subject transaction is a 2-year revolving cash securitisation of secured and unsecured loans and credit lines granted by Banco Santander S.A.
+(Spain) ("Santander", Long Term Deposit Rating: A2 Not on Watch / Short Term Deposit Rating: P-1 Not on Watch) mainly to small and medium-sized enterprises (SMEs) and self-employed individuals, as well as corporates, located in Spain.
 Our quantitative, structural and legal analysis of this transaction supports the ratings assigned to the notes.